-A image view is a window on the screen which displays an image.
-You can have more than one window open and each window can display an image with a different viewpoint and/or zoom.
+A PanGazer view is a window on the screen which displays an image.
+You can have more than one window open and each window can display a different (or the same) image with an independent viewpoint and/or zoom.

 To add a new view window, select the View → Open new view or Window → Open new window menu item, or press the ‘v’ key.
 This shows the same view initially; in the new window you can then change the viewpoint or image (as described above).
-You can add multiple windows and close (delete) them in any order; the application will keep running until you close all open windows.
+You can add multiple windows and close (delete) them in any order; PanGazer will keep running until you close all open windows.
 When you next start PanGazer the last view closed will be shown.

-If an image is not a 360° panorama, you can change the window shape to match that of the image by selecting the Window → Fit aspect ratio menu item; PanGazer will not move the window but will attempt to change its shape (keeping the same window area and staying within the bounds of the screen) to match the aspect ratio of the image.
-Fit aspect ratio is also available on the pop-up menu.
+If an image is not a 360° panorama, you can fit the window to the image aspect ratio by selecting the Window → Fit window to aspect ratio menu item (or press ‘Ctrl-f’); PanGazer will attempt to change the window shape (keeping the same window area and staying within the bounds of the screen) to match the aspect ratio of the image.
+Fit window to aspect ratio is also available on the pop-up menu.

-The window options (also under the Window menu item, with key options also on the pop-up menu) let you change the appearance of the window.
-For example, to increase the amount of the window used for the image you can choose not to show the menu bar and/or title bar (the menu bar can be turned back on by right-clicking on the image to get a pop-up menu).
+The window options (under the Window menu item, with key options also on the pop-up menu) let you change the appearance of the window.
+For example, to increase the amount of the window used for the image you can choose not to show the menu bar and/or title bar (the menu bar can be turned back on by right-clicking on the image to get the pop-up menu).

 You can also ‘toggle’ a view window between Full screen and the view in a window by simply pressing the Esc (Escape) key.
-As usual, you can also maximize or minimize the window from the menu, or request that it be made full-screen.
+As usual, you can also maximize or minimize the window from the menu, or request that it be made ‘full-screen’.
 When full-screen, only the image is shown (to then restore it to a normal window press the Esc (Escape) key or right-click on the image for the pop-up menu and choose Restore).
-Similarly, you can choose Full Screen from that pop-up menu at other times, or just press the ‘Esc’ key (that is, the ‘Esc’ key toggles between full-screen and a window).

 Settings, help, etc.

-The Settings main menu lets you change settings that apply to all windows, including the status information to be displayed, coordinate formats, and the options for using a console window.
+The Settings main menu lets you change settings that apply to all windows, including the status information to be displayed, direction and tilt overlays, measurement units, coordinate formats, initial load options, and diagnostic settings.
 For details, please see the General settings page.

-The Help main menu item lets you view these help pages locally or browse the PanGazer web pages (these are the same as the local pages if you are using the latest release).
+The Help main menu item lets you view these help pages locally (without using the Internet) or browse the PanGazer web pages (these are the same as the local pages if you are using the latest release).
 In addition, the About PanGazer menu item confirms the version, origin, and .exe type of the application.

-PanGazer may be started from the command line, or a script, with options to load a specified image file, etc. It can also be started by clicking on a .jpg or .png file.
+PanGazer may be started from the command line, or a script, with options to load one or more specified image files, etc. It can also be started by clicking on an image type that has been associated with PanGazer.
 For more details, please see the Command line help page.